 "All of the hangars at Dryden would fit in Building 703.
 This facility represents a doubling of the hangar space we have available," said Steve Schmidt, the facility director.
 "The DAOF offers a new dimension to what Dryden offers and the location and facilities have the potential for partnerships and future projects that might not have existed without the Palmdale presence."

-"Putting all of these airborne platforms in one place offers significant cost savings, efficiencies and effectiveness.
+The DAOF hangar houses the SOFIA, DC-8, ER-2, and NASA 747 Shuttle Carrier Aircraft, the latter two "visiting" for the event.
+NASA Photo / Tom Tschida.
+"Putting all of these airborne platforms in one place offers significant cost savings, efficiencies, and effectiveness.
 It also provides advantages for visiting scientists to tap Dryden resources closer to Burbank and Los Angeles.
 It is easier access from the airports and reduces some of the complexities for our foreign visitors," Schmidt said.